1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Idaho resident veterans or those affiliated with a veteran with a current, non-recurring financial need, requiring DD214 separation papers, proof of income/employment, and Idaho residency documentation.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Idaho resident veterans or those affiliated with a veteran with a current, non-recurring financial need, requiring DD214 separation papers, proof of income/employment, and Idaho residency documentation.
+Confirm the full requirements in the official notice before applying.